Measure how often the Facebook ads were seen

-Measure how many people clicked on the Facebook ad
+Meausure how many people that saw the ads clicked on them

-What the Facebook visitors did on the website
+What Facebook ad visitors did one the website

-Did the Facebook traffic convert into a lead or sale
+Did the traffic from Facebook ads convert into leads

 This was an interesting metric.
 The campaign ad was shown just over half a million times to this targeted demographic and reached a total of 4,060 individual people.
 This means that over the course of the 4-month campaign the average individual saw the ad around 133 times.
 That is an incredible amount of times to see an ad on Facebook.

 This metric tells us how engaged people were with the ad that they saw.
 The clickthrough rate, which is calculated by dividing the number of clicks by the number of impressions, gives us a rate of 0.0001%.
 The similar industry average for a display ad campaign on Google would be about 0.33% would give you about 1,782 clicks.
 There is no way of sugar coating this, 74 clicks is bad.

 Okay, so the people who saw our ad showed interest by clicking on it.
 Now, what did they do when they arrived at the site.
 Not much.
 94% of the people bounced, meaning they only spent around 8 seconds on the website.
 Only 6% of the people went on to visit another page.
 Needless to say, this was not very engaging traffic.

 Given that only 6% of the overall traffic from Facebook seemed to be engaged it’s not overly surprising that hardly anyone converted by either calling or completing the appointment form.